ec-europa/europa-component-library/src/components/eds-button-webc/README.md

-If the element already contains a server-rendered `<button class="eds-button ...">`, its label is captured once on connect and carried into the Lit-rendered button - a plain-HTML fallback still shows the right content without JS, though (unlike the original hand-rolled version) the pre-existing button node itself isn't reused in place, since Lit owns whatever it renders into.
+If the element already contains a server-rendered `<button class="eds-button ...">`, its label is captured once on connect and carried into the Lit-rendered button - a plain-HTML fallback still shows the right content without JS.
+The pre-existing button node itself isn't reused in place, though, since Lit owns whatever it renders into.

 ## Attributes